-Duration Plan: Mana Plan Review: Healtl n of Works: HSE M ruction ger: n & Safety Rep: lanager: n completing EGRESS S & ACCESS lowing safety features are in place to ensure that egress a ined in a safe manner: nd access for the site e is established and NO. HAZARD MANAGEMENT DETAILS 1.0 Egress (exits) from the site is located at: 2.0 Access (entry) to the site is located at: 3.0 Egress and Access clearly marked by (i.e. signage, marke bays etc.): d 4.0 Designated pedestrian crossings are located at: 5.0 Designated pedestrian crossings are supervised at the following times: Traffic/crossing controllers will utilise the following safe: tv

-6.0 aids and equipment (i.e. lollipop sign, crossing flags, high visibility jacket) 7.0 Pedestrian walkways are physically protected from designated roadways by (i.e. bollards, fences): 8.0 Pedestrian walkways and/or detours are clearly marked/indicated by (i.e. designated walkways, road markings): 9.0 Speed restriction signage is clearly displayed in the workplace at the following locations (i.e. insert number and location of signs): 10.0 Speed controlling devices are in place to restrict vehicle speed on site in the following locations (i.e. speed humps are located):
+EGRESS & ACCESS The following safety features are in place to ensure that egress and access for the site is established and maintained in a safe manner: NO. HAZARD MANAGEMENT DETAILS 1.0 Egress (exits) from the site is located at: 2.0 Access (entry) to the site is located at: 3.0 Egress and Access clearly marked by (i.e. signage, marked bays etc.): 4.0 Designated pedestrian crossings are located at: 5.0 Designated pedestrian crossings are supervised at the following times: 6.0 Traffic/crossing controllers will utilise the following safety aids and equipment (i.e. lollipop sign, crossing flags, high visibility jacket) 7.0 Pedestrian walkways are physically protected from designated roadways by (i.e. bollards, fences): 8.0 Pedestrian walkways and/or detours are clearly marked/indicated by (i.e. designated walkways, road markings): 9.0 Speed restriction signage is clearly displayed in the workplace at the following locations (i.e. insert number and location of signs): 10.0 Speed controlling devices are in place to restrict vehicle speed on site in the following locations (i.e. speed humps are located):